Frederick Challener: Career

 In 1890, Challener became a member of the Ontario Society of Artists and he showed with the Society often from 1890 to 1951 and in the Canadian National Exhibition from about 1890 to 1947 as well as in many shows organized by the National Gallery of Canada and Art Gallery of Ontario.
 In 1891, Challener first exhibited with the Royal Canadian Academy of Arts and he showed with the academy almost every year thereafter until 1948.
 He was elected to full membership in 1899.
 The Montreal Gazette wrote of Challener on April 19 of that year that his work entitles him to a place among the foremost of Canadian artists since it is, in the main, "serious and sincere".

-In 1900, he showed A Singing Lesson (1900) at the Royal Canadian Academy (it was also shown in the Art Association of Montreal and in the Rochester Art Club Annual Exhibition in 1902).
+In 1900, he showed A Singing Lesson (1900) at the Royal Canadian Academy of Arts (it was also shown in the Art Association of Montreal and in the Rochester Art Club Annual Exhibition in 1902).
 The model for the man in the mirror was Challener's close friend of his early years, Walter Allward, playing his cello.

 A Singing Lesson was singled out for praise.
 In reviews published in 1900, the Ottawa Citizen wrote that the picture, "showing a young lady, clad in a yellow gown, standing before a piano, expressed, gracefully, an abundance of sentiment", while the Ottawa Evening Journal wrote that the painting was "fresh, daring, and finished" and called Challener "one of Canada’s most promising and original artists."